YasayanEfsane/SecureKmdfSample/README.md

 ## License

 No license file is included in this source bundle.
-Add an explicit license before public redistribution so readers know what they are permitted to copy, modify, and redistribute.